rubinghimire/extract-headings-from-pptx/README.md

 - Delete lines after a specific line in a file
 - Delete a single line from a file by specifying string
 - Remove file inside directories
-- Extract headings from a powerpoint(pptx) file
+- Extract headings from a PowerPoint(pptx) file